 When you choose to join the ecumenical movement, it means you'll never stop moving.
 You need to always find a new perspective of life, to share your faith to all people that you'll met in your journey.
 It also means you'll never stop learning, from all things that you encounter, good or bad.
 And it means you should never stop sharing about your ecumenical movement so the people you meet can start their own ecumenical journey.

 Passion for football is not unanimous in Brazil.
 Although the world seems to be convinced of the contrary, Brazilians have a wide range of feelings towards the sport.
+For some people, football is a true passion.
+But there are people among us who are indifferent towards football.
+And there are others who criticize the game severely.
+They are especially critical of fans' alleged refusal to acknowledge all the corruption that is involved in several institutional levels of organizations linked to this sport.

 "Isn’t it kind of contradictory to fly in thousands of people to talk about CO2 emission reductions?
 Wouldn’t CO2 emissions substantially decrease, if the amount of people participating in these conferences would be minimized to - let’s say, just some ministers and their advisors?"